qbc18935372999-hub/Data-Project/README.md

    Specific File: Please download the Yellow Tripdata (January 2024) Parquet file.

-   Placement: Save the file as yellow_tripdata_2024-01.parquet in the project root directory.
+   Placement: Save the file as yellow_tripdata_2024-01.parquet in the project directory.

 2. Benchmarking (MySQL)